dayonereliefcallforcode/callforcode2021/README.md

 # Day One Relief - Call For Code
-### Risk Analysis, Prediction and Preparedness for Disaster Relief
+### Day One Relief Solutions - Risk Analysis, Prediction and Preparedness for Disaster Relief

 <img src="readme/day1call.png" />